Wymondham: Later Wymondham

 In 1785, a prison was built in line with the ideas of the prison reformer John Howard.
 The first in England to have separate cells for prisoners, it was widely copied there and in the United States.
 It now serves as Wymondham Heritage Museum.

 The collapse of the woollen industry in the mid-19th century led to poverty.
 In 1836 there were still 600 hand looms, but by 1845 only 60.
 The town became a backwater in Victorian times, untouched by development elsewhere.

-The Norwich & Brandon Railway opened in 1845 and a branch north to Dereham and Wells-next-the-Sea in 1847.
+The Norwich and Brandon Railway opened in 1845 and a branch north to Dereham and Wells-next-the-Sea in 1847.
 Another branch opened in 1881 ran south to the Great Eastern Main Line at Forncett.

 The Murders at Stanfield Hall occurred on 28 November 1848.

 In 1943, a military hospital at Morley was handed to the United States Army Air Forces.
 Over 3,000 patients were treated there after D-Day.
 It was later converted for use by Wymondham College.

 For much of the 20th century, there were two brush factories together employing up to 1,000 people.
 They both closed in the 1980s and the land was turned over to housing.